-The four impaired watersheds were divided into subwatersheds for TMDL modeling purposes and this also helps with the targeting of BMP practices (Figures 11 and 12).
-Targeting of critical areas for livestock fencing was accomplished through analysis of livestock population and the fencing requirements for each subwatershed.
+The five impaired watersheds were divided into subwatersheds for TMDL modeling purposes and this also helps with the targeting of BMP practices.
+The location of the estimated streamside fencing is shown in Figures 20 through 22.
 The subwatersheds were ranked in descending order based on the ratio of animals per fence length.
 Failing septic systems were ranked based on the sum of the bacteria loads in each watershed.
-If feasible, efforts should be made to prioritize resources by subwatersheds in the order shown in Table 10.
+If feasible, efforts should be made to prioritize resources by subwatersheds in the order shown in Table 11.